 Insider Tip: If you’re looking for firewood, dried shrub roots work well if you can’t find branches.

 What used to be an ancient oxcart road from İnebolu to Kastamonu is now a beautiful hiking trail that hits several wonders of nature along the 92-kilometer route, such as gorges, mountain passes, and towering peaks.
-The route is named as such because it marks the path that liberation officials took during Turkey’s Independence War in 1919.
+The route is named as such because it marks liberation officials’ path during Turkey’s Independence War in 1919.

 While Turkey has many new trails currently in progress (being developed into walkable routes for hikers), this one is fully complete and marked, so it’s well-traveled and safe for hikers.
-You may want some experience since it is on the longer side and will pass through a range of terrain.
+You may want some experience since it is on the longer side and will pass through various terrain.

 March to October is the best time to hike this trail.

 The Taurus Mountains are located in southern Turkey and are classified as one of the more difficult areas simply due to the dramatic range in the landscape.
-Between deep valleys, canyons, rocky ledges, alpine meadows, and lake areas, you’ll want to be an intermediate level hiker before undertaking this mountain range.
+You’ll want to be an intermediate-level hiker before undertaking this mountain range between deep valleys, canyons, rocky ledges, alpine meadows, and lake areas.

 Nonetheless, it’s less than 10km, so definitely on the shorter side.
 You’ll be walking through history alongside ancient caravan routes and the ancient city of Termessos.
 Don’t miss out on Karagöl Lake, a beautiful crater lake along the way.